MohamedAbdelhamid0/College-Projects/README.md

 ## 📌 Notes

-- Each folder contains the source code and additional files.
-Detailed README files are available inside each project folder.
+- Each folder contains the source code, reports, and documentation for a particular academic project.
+Detailed `README.md` files will be available inside individual folders.
-- If you face any problem or have any question --> Twitter @0Xtkmo
+- If you face any problem or have any question --> Twiiter @0xtkmo